Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 Now, rather than create a file directly through `FakeBlobStorage`, we do it using `DocumentManager` instead.
 This brings the scenario closer to how an actual consumer would interact with the class that we are testing.

 From the perspective of the behavior of the system, the only thing we care about is whether a document that was saved can be retrieved afterwards.
-Any unrelated details do not concern us, so there is no reason to be testing them.
+Other unrelated details do not concern us, so there is no reason to be testing them.

-Because of this, we don't have to worry about where the file is persisted inside the storage, how exactly it gets uploaded, which format or encoding is used, and other similar aspects.
+Because of this, we don't have to worry about where the file is persisted inside the storage, how exactly it gets uploaded, which format or encoding is used, or other similar aspects.
 Since the test above only validates the external behavior, it doesn't have any overreaching assumptions about internal specifics.

 It is also worth noting how little code we had to write, comparing to our previous attempts when we relied on mocking.
 This additional benefit comes from the fact that well-designed fakes are inherently reusable, which helps a lot with maintainability.